rice-systems/embeddedpython/docs/Built-in_library.md

 chr(n)
 ------

 Returns a string of one character whose ASCII code is the integer n.
 For example, chr(97) returns the string 'a'.
 The argument must be in the range \[0..255\], inclusive; a ValueError will be raised if n is outside that range.
-This is the inverse of [ord()](Built-in_library#ord() "wikilink").
+This is the inverse of [ord()](#ord).

 cmp(obj1, obj2)
 ---------------